Kaharos94/ComfyUI-Saveaswebp/README.md

 Import of Webpfiles breaks if import a workflow that has }Prompt:{ in a Node that has dynamic wildcards disabled.

+Node doesn't resize on Save - image is in there, just needs to be resized to be visible.

 ## Description:

 This adds a custom node to save a picture as a Webp File and also adds a script to Comfy to drag and drop generated webpfiles into the UI to load the workflow.